Cameroon Airlines Flight 3701: Aircraft

+Passengers and crew

+The captain was 45-year-old Sali Younoussa Aman.
+He was hired by Cameroon Airlines in 1983 and had accumulated a total of 7,990 flight hours, 5,923 hours of which were on the Boeing 737.
+The first officer was 44-year-old first officer Claude Emile Lombo.
+He was hired by the airline in 1978 and had accumulated 5,850 hours of total flight experience with 4,317 of them on the Boeing 737.

 Accident

 Cameroon Airlines Flight 3701 took off from Cadjehoun Airport in Cotonou, Benin, on a flight to Douala International Airport.
 The Boeing 737-200 had 71 passengers and five crew on board and after a one-hour flight was ready to land at Douala International Airport, but as the landing gear was lowered the nose gear light showed that it was not down.
 The pilots called air traffic control saying that they had landing gear problems and the crew elected to abort the approach.
 Some minutes later they tried a second approach but the pilots did not see that the engine two was operating at high power while the No. 1 engine was not developing power.
 Then the aircraft went into a steep dive and crashed 6 km short of the runway in a mangrove swamp.
 The aircraft burst into flames, killing 71 passengers and crew.
 Five people survived the accident.